HOW LONG DOES IT TAKE TO WALK THE NAKASENDO WAY? WHICH SECTION OF NAKASENDO WAY IS THE BEST? HIKE BETWEEN TSUMAGO AND MAGOME?

 In the Edo period, the monument erected at the top of the mountain offered a splendid view of the locality and the neighboring village of Midono-juku.

-The castle was the scene of a major war in 1584, then was dismantled at the beginning of the 17th century after the declaration of the rule “one country, one castle” during the Genna era.
+The castle was the scene of a major war in 1584, then was dismantled at the beginning of the 17th century after the declaration of the rule of “one country, one castle” during the Genna era.

 Location: here

-3. TAKE YOUR TIME TO VISIT TSUMAGO
+TAKE YOUR TIME TO VISIT TSUMAGO

 Tsumago is one of the most beautiful post towns along the Nakasendo Way!
 Take your time to explore this gorgeous place.

-There are many things to see in the village, such as Nagiso History Museum, historic ryokans like Honjin, Rurisan Kotoku-ji temple etc. Besides there are many traditional restaurants, which is ideal for a break at lunch time.
+There are many things to see in the village, such as Nagiso History Museum, historic ryokans like Honjin, Rurisan Kotoku-ji temple etc. Besides there are many traditional restaurants, which is ideal for a break at lunchtime.

 READ: ALL YOU NEED TO KNOW ABOUT TSUMAGO

-4. WATCH OUT FOR THE BEARS!
+WATCH OUT FOR THE BEARS!

 From time to time, there are bells on the way to scare the bears away.
 It is recommended to ring the bell during the hike.
-Many hikers in Japan also wear bells on their backpack.
+Many hikers in Japan also wear bells on their backpacks.

 Actually, it is extremely rare to see bears in Japan.
 Having the bells and the sign about the bears is rather amusing.

-5. WALK THROUGH MAGNIFICENT BAMBOO FOREST
+WALK THROUGH MAGNIFICENT BAMBOO FOREST

-On the road you will also find a tomb dedicated to a 16th century samurai.
+On the road, you will also find a tomb dedicated to a 16th century samurai.
 The story goes that the latter sacrificed his life to protect a hamlet from a gang of bandits.

-6. ADMIRE 2 WATERFALLS ODAKI AND MEDAKI
+ADMIRE 2 WATERFALLS ODAKI AND MEDAKI

 The waterfalls are actually a bit out of the way.
-However there are clear signs showing the direction of the waterfalls!
+However, there are clear signs showing the direction of the waterfalls!

 This little detour is a MUST!
 About ten meters high, the two waterfalls are beautiful.
 The setting is just gorgeous!
 It is also a refreshing spot.
 You can enjoy the cold wind from the waterfall.